rachelhyeon/obsession-analysis/obsession_analysis.md

 | of rye how nice i'd love      | **love**    | one therese carol got up       |
 | when you are alone i          | **love**    | this town because it all       |

-Examples of weak obsessive emotion in Carol
+Table 10: Examples of strong obsessive emotion in the Ripley series

 | phrase before                       | keyword     | phrase after                   |
 |-----------------------------------:|:-----------:|:------------------------------|